alisson226/advanced_lane_sight/README.md

 ### 3. Suggest possible improvements to your pipeline

+Tweak the gradient thresholds to improve the detection of lane lines edges in different lighting conditions would be ideal to cover most scenarios;

 A possible improvement would be to use machine learning and AI to improve the reliability and the model prediction.